Do Again

 While there are many ways low vision can be defined or described, the practical meaning is: Low Vision is vision that is not good enough to do what you want to do, and is not correctable with normal glasses or surgery.

 Some conditions are genetic.
 Other causes can be congenital or traumatic.
+Here is a list of common conditions that our patients have:

 Low Vision Doctors are more concerned with the amount of remaining vision, not the cause of the loss itself.

 A low vision examination is quite different from a regular eye examination.
 It is a longer examination usually lasting one hour or more.
 It is a “vision and function” examination; therefore medical tests such as dilation are usually omitted.
 The first part of the low vision examination is conversing with the patient to find out how the reduced vision is affecting their life.
 The “wish list” is created so the doctor understands what the patients’ goals are.
 The second part is extensive vision testing.
 Careful refraction is performed to find out if a new “regular” eyeglass prescription will help.
 Part three works with magnification, illumination and other optical and non-optical low vision devices.
 The doctor must determine the best form and level of magnification needed for the person to perform the desired tasks.
 Telescopes, microscopes, and prisms, with varying levels of magnification and strength as well as other magnification devices are presented to the patient.
 Illumination levels must be determined as lighting plays a major role in vision.
-Part four is another conversation with the patient to determine the best form and level of magnification for that particular person’s task requirements.

 Low Vision doctors have been trained in the physics, optics and use of high powered lenses and lens systems.
 They understand the principles of magnification, field of view, depth and of focus.
 They also have a working knowledge of the advantages and disadvantages of the multitude of low vision glasses, magnifiers, electronic and non-optical devices available.
 A low vision eye doctor understands how to work with patients and families who can be extremely upset, fearful, and even depressed.
 It’s a doctor who has the patience and time to explain the eye and vision condition and what the future may hold for patients who may be confused, misinformed and/or have an unrealistic view of their future.
 A low vision eye doctor has compassion and empathy for what the patient and family is going through as well as the knowledge, resources and experience to help them adjust to the difficult situation.
 Low Vision doctors know how to analyze a task according to the amount of vision, lighting, working distance and field of view needed for completion.
 They are expert as designing low vision glasses to meet the needs of the patient.

 The free telephone consultation is a way of limiting the time, expense, and disappointment of people who probably cannot be helped by low vision care.
-Dr. Palmer has determined that asking the right questions on the phone could determine if a patient was qualified for low vision services.
+Dr. Palmer has determined that asking the right questions on the phone could determine if a patient is qualified for low vision services.
 “If not, why put the patient through the time and expense only to be extremely disappointed?” says Dr. Palmer.
-During the free telephone interview, the doctor will ask questions regarding vision, functional abilities, goals, motivation, health, and mobility to determine if an appointment is in the best interests of the caller.
+During the free telephone interview, we will ask questions regarding vision, functional abilities, goals, motivation, health, and mobility to determine if an appointment is in the best interests of the caller.

 During the evaluation, the patient will use actual low vision telescope, microscope and prismatic glasses on the tasks desired.
 The doctor and the patient will see that they work BEFORE they are ordered.
 This will be done again when the patient picks up the glasses.
 We never order glasses until the patient knows that they work.